 - Look into scheduling vitual tours of the exact unit you wish to rent.

 - Please note that NEC cannot offer legal advice on breaking leases before the agreed upon end date.

 No. NEC’s residence halls will not be open during the Spring semester.
 However, when conversations regarding 2021-2022 housing begins, we will reconnect with residents with approved accommodations and work to make sure they are still upheld when housing reopens.

 Students who are currently on the Housing Waitlist will remain on the waitlist until conversations regarding 2021-2022 housing updates begin.
 Additional updates will be made within the upcoming months.

 Please contact the Olympia Moving Company directly by speaking with Ioana Nutescu via phone at 800-222-4744 or 617-231-1246, and via email at firstname.lastname@example.org.

 We encourage you to visit NEC’s Off-Campus Housing website to learn what off-campus living options are offered within the Boston area: https://necmusic.edu/off-campus-housing.
 Within this website is NEC’s Off-Campus Network Facebook group, where many NEC students share updates on current apartment openings, roommate needs, and information about Boston’s neighborhoods.

-Updates to the Residence Life Staff Recruitment and Selection process will be shared in November 2020.
+Updates to the Residence Life Staff Recruitment and Selection process will be shared in/after November 2020.

-Updates to important dates and timelines for the Spring 2021 semester and 2021-2022 academic year will be shared once those details have been finalized during the Fall semester.
+Updates to important dates and timelines for the 2021-2022 academic year will be shared once those details have been finalized.